by Filip Tkaczyk

 Using a worm compost system is fun, easy and can be educational.
 It will provide you with an excellent source of nutrients for your plants while turning a waste stream into a valuable resource!
 A worm composting system can be an excellent element to almost any permaculture design.
 Remember, you can always encourage your friends and neighbors to create their own worm bins, and can even offer some of your worms to get them started.

 One of the best resources for creating and maintaining your worm composting system is the book "Worms Eat My Garbage" by Mary Appelhof.
 This book gives a detailed description on all aspects of the process.

-Learn more about sustainable living skills like worm composting, check out the Permaculture Design Course.
+Learn more about sustainable living skills like worm composting, check out our Permaculture Courses.